Nuimo/ada-website-byggemandbob/pages/dist_and_clean.md

 ![Character meta dataset before cleaning](figures/dist_and_clean/after_cleaning_movie.png){:width="80%"}

 The figures below show the distribution of the numerical variables in the two dataset.
 Some are the variables also look very heavy-tailed and might need to be transformed.
 The two attributes **Movie box office revenue** and **TMDB_vote_count** (movie ranking) has a very skewed distribution.
-Therefore we transform this variable to make it normal distributed, as shown on the right. <mark>er det relevant?</mark>
+Therefore we transform this variable to make it normal distributed, as shown on the right.

 ![Movie box office revenue and TMDB_vote_count before and after log transformation](figures/dist_and_clean/log_transforms.png){:width="80%"}